-Veilchendienstag (Violet Tuesday or Shrove Tuesday) is a bit quieter.
-The main event is the ceremonial burning of the Nubbel (life-size straw figure).
+- Veilchendienstag (Shrove Tuesday or Fat Tuesday) is a bit quieter.
+The main event is the ceremonial burning of the nubbel (life-size straw figure).

-Aschermittwoch (Ash Wednesday) marks the end of a near-week of partying for Carnival.
-The actually pious go to church where they receive an ash cross to wear throughout the day.
+- Aschermittwoch (Ash Wednesday) marks the end of a near-week of partying for Carnival.
+The pious go to church, where they receive an ash cross to wear throughout the day.
 A traditional fish dinner is the start of healthier living for the coming season.

 When to Celebrate Carnival in Germany

-The carnival season in Germany (also called the "Fifth Season") officially begins on November 11th, at 11:11 a.m.
-In this magic hour, the Elferrat (Council of Eleven) comes together to plan the events for the upcoming festivities.
-The official hats of the councils' members, fool's caps with little bells, sets the standard for the following events.
+The Carnival season in Germany (also called the "Fifth Season") officially begins on November 11 at 11:11 a.m.
+In this magic hour, the Elferrat (Council of Eleven) of the town comes together to plan the events for the upcoming festivities.
+The official hats of the councils' members—fool's caps with little bells—set the tone for the events to come.

 The carnival festivities take place between February and March, but the specific dates vary from year to year.
-For 2017, the essential Carnival in Germany dates are:
+Although most public events throughout Germany are canceled for the 2021 Carnival season, the holiday dates are: